503Dev/mapache3d/docs/software-setup.rst

    $ echo "deb https://ppa.l9o.dev/raspbian ./" | sudo tee /etc/apt/sources.list.d/l9o.list
    $ sudo apt update

-Then install mariner:
+Then install mapache:

 .. code-block:: bash

-   $ sudo apt install mariner3d
+   $ sudo apt install mapache3d

 USB Gadget Setup
 ----------------

-In order to make the printer see the files uploaded to mariner, we need to setup the `USB Gadget driver
+In order to make the printer see the files uploaded to mapache, we need to setup the `USB Gadget driver
 <https://www.kernel.org/doc/html/latest/driver-api/usb/gadget.html>`_ as a Mass
 Storage device.
 This section will guide you through that process.